 Basilica di Santa Maria della Salute, also known as the Salute: the most beloved by Venetians.
 This Basilica was built as a vow after the plague that struck Venice in 1630.
 Designed by the architect Baldassare Longhena, it was completed in 1687, today with its beautiful Baroque style it dominates the final part of the Gran Canal.
 You will learn more about the church during our free tour in the Southern part of Venice.
 Entrance: FREE.

-Chiesa dei Miracoli: a hidden treasure in the middle of Venetian alleys.
-This church was built between 1481 and 1489 to host a painting of the Virgin Mary that was considered responsible of some miracles, it’s a masterpiece of Renaissance style, decorated with precious marbles and stones.
-Today it’s the favorite church for weddings: all brides want to get married inside this church because of the gorgeous pictures they can take there… but the waiting list is very long, you need to book the church at least two years in advance!
+Church of Miracles: a hidden treasure in the middle of Venetian alleys.
+They built this church between 1481 and 1489 to host a painting of the Virgin Mary.
+They considered it to be responsible of some miracles.
+The church is a masterpiece of Renaissance style, decorated with precious marbles and stones.
+Today it’s the favorite church for weddings.
+All brides want to get married inside it because of the gorgeous pictures they can take there.
+But the waiting list is very long, you need to book the church at least two years in advance!
 You will learn more about the church during our free tour in the Northern part of Venice.
 Entrance: 3€

-Chiesa di Santa Maria Assunta or dei Gesuiti: located in Cannaregio district, this church was built by the religious order of the Gesuits during the 18th century.
+Chiesa di Santa Maria Assunta or dei Gesuiti: located in Cannaregio district, they built this church thanks to the religious order of the Gesuits during the 18th century.
 The inside is really astonishing, ceiling and paving are decorated with baroque style with green and white marbles, the altar is the masterpiece of the church.
 Inside there are paintings of Titian, Tintoretto and Palma il Giovane.
 A lot of visitors miss this church because of its location.
 You will learn more about the church during our free tour in the Northern part of Venice.
 Entrance: 1€

-Basilica dei Santi Giovanni e Paolo: the biggest church in Venice, this church is also called “the Venetian Pantheon” because inside there are the graves of some heroes of the Republic of Venice: soldiers and commanders, Doges and other important members of Venice society.
+Basilica dei Santi Giovanni e Paolo: the biggest church in Venice.
+They also call this church “the Venetian Pantheon”.
+Inside there are the graves of some heroes of the Republic of Venice: soldiers and commanders, Doges and other important members of Venice society.
 If you are interested in the history of the city and want to know more about it, this is a good place to start!
 The campo in front of the church is one of the most beautiful in Venice!
 Entrance: 3 €

 Chiesa della Madonna dell’Orto: another jewel of Cannaregio district, built during the 14th century and originally dedicated to Saint Cristopher.
 There is a legend that explains why the name of the church was then changed into “Madonna dell’Orto”, literally “Virgin of the garden”, discover it during our tours!
 This church contains a lot of paintings made by the great painter Tintoretto who lived nearby and this was his favorite church in Venice.
 His grave is inside the church, close to the main altar.
 Entrance: 3€

-Chiesa di San Pantalon: this church is very simple from the outside, the facade is still incomplete, but on the inside there is a surprise: it contains the biggest canvas in the world.
+Chiesa di San Pantalon: one of the most simple churches from the outside.
+The facade is still incomplete, but on the inside there is a surprise: it contains the biggest canvas in the world.
 A huge ceiling painting represents the history of the martyrdom of Saint Pantalon, made by Giovanni Antonio Fumiani who painted it from 1680 to 1704.
 Entrance: FREE

 Santa Maria del Giglio

-Chiesa di Santa Maria del Giglio: first built in the 10th century and then rebuilt in the 17th century, it was financed by the noble Antonio Barbaro, he is represented together with his brothers on the facade of the church.
+Chiesa di Santa Maria del Giglio: they first built it in the 10th century and then rebuilt it in the 17th century.
+The nobleman Antonio Barbaro financed it.
+They represented him together with his brothers on the facade of the church.
 There you can also see six columns, their bases are decorated with the maps of the six cities where Antonio worked during his life.
 Inside the church there is only painting in Venice made by the Flemish painter Peter Paul Rubens.
 Entrance: 3€

 San Simeone Piccolo